GCTC-NTGC/gc-digital-talent/documentation/linux-setup.md

 ## Operating system

 This guide is written for [Ubuntu 22.04](https://releases.ubuntu.com/jammy/).
 Since that is the operating system used in the maintenance container, Github runners, and Azure runners it is a good choice of OS for this.
-This guide will also work for using [Ubuntu in WSL](https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/guides/install-ubuntu-wsl2/).
+This guide will also work when using [Ubuntu in WSL](https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/guides/install-ubuntu-wsl2/).
 Other Ubuntu variants or Linux distributions may work as well but are not documented here.

 Double check: